Auroras-live/changelog/README.md

 ### September 1st, 2016
  - Fixed a typo in the himawari-nz image.
 Now the satellite image should load correctly

+### October 16th, 2016
+ - Added a clock icon to time-sensitive widgets.
+This tells you that the times shown are local and not UTC

 ## API
 ### v1
  - Initial public version